 When internal devices malfunction, then can lead to glitchy Wi-Fi, poor display resolution, and of course, a laptop screen that won’t stop flickering.
 Are you wondering if your laptop is due for an update?
 Follow these steps to check the status of your Windows updates:

 Step 1: Click on the Windows Start button, then click on the gear symbol.
 This will bring you to your Windows Settings.

 Step 2: From there, choose the Update & Security tab.

 Step 3: If your laptop has recently scanned for available updates, you may see a list of pending installs, along with the names of extensions, programs, or drivers that need to be updated immediately.

-Step 4: If your laptop hasn’t completed an automated scan recently, then you can choose Check for updates.
+Step 4: If your laptop hasn’t completed an automated scan recently, you can choose to Check for updates.
 This will check through your operating system and hardware for any updates that need to be done.